 The easiest option, unless you are going well off the beaten track, is to take credit or debit cards and some cash as a back up.
 However, don’t rely on your everyday UK plastic to provide you with good value abroad.
 Most card issuers give you a shocking exchange rate, and if you withdraw cash they’ll charge you for that as well.
 However, there are some exceptions, such as the Halifax Clarity card.

 For buying foreign currency before you leave, then a top honeymoon planning tip is to order it online.
 Usually it can be delivered to your home, which saves you time and hassle when you have more important things to worry about.
 Also you can easily make back the cost of having it delivered (usually about five pounds) by getting the best online rates.

 Although you probably won’t get an upgrade on your flight, you can still make sure you get decent seats.
-Most airlines allow you to check in online and choose your seats around 24 hours in advance of the flight.
+Most airlines allow you to check in online and choose your seats at least 24 hours in advance of the flight.
 Get a mate to do it for you if you think you might be tied up (he or she will need your passport numbers).
 Use Seatguru to find out which are the best seats on the plane and make sure you nab them.